PEXANE2/azure-docs.tr-tr/articles/azure-monitor/platform/action-groups.md

 ---
-title: Azure portal eylem grupları oluşturma ve yönetme
+title: Create and manage action groups in the Azure portal
-description: Azure portal eylem grupları oluşturmayı ve yönetmeyi öğrenin.
+description: Learn how to create and manage action groups in the Azure portal.
 author: dkamstra
 services: azure-monitor
 ms.service: azure-monitor